mikechambers/dcli/README.md

 * Send a notification when you load into a new activity (particularly useful when playing crucible so you can see which map you are loading into)
 * Automatically generate weekly reports on your Crucible stats and email them to yourself
 * Track your Crucible stats per game play session
-* Generate an overview of your recent pvp stats, and have the system read them to you

 As you can see, right now, a lot of the functionality is Crucible based.
 If you would like to see other functionality, make sure you requests it in the [issues](https://github.com/mikechambers/dcli/issues), or [Discord](https://discord.gg/2Y8bV2Mq3p).